OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 ### I have read everything - how can I join the developer team now?

 1. Get in touch with us!
-2. We always welcome new members to the development team in our regular oeo-dev-meetings, where we discuss organizational things and content related issues.
+2. We always welcome new members to the development team in our regular oeo-dev-meetings, where we discuss organisational things and content related issues.
-3. To participate in the OEO development and discussion process on GitHub, you need to be part of the [OpenEnergyFamily organization](https://github.com/OpenEnergyPlatform).
+3. To participate in the OEO development and discussion process on GitHub, you will need to become part of the [OpenEnergyFamily organisation](https://github.com/OpenEnergyPlatform).
-4. Afterwards, you can follow all instructions and explainations of the general workflow in the [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTING.md) on GitHub.
+4. Afterwards, you can follow all instructions and explanations of the general workflow in the [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTING.md) on GitHub.
 5. In all discussions, whether in an online meeting or on GitHub, we follow our [Code of Conduct](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CODE_OF_CONDUCT.md).

 ## [Part 2 - General introduction on ontologies and the OEO -- Under construction!](../legacy/05_ontology_legacy.md)